 Maybe Vernon would cool down again in a few hours, go to sleep after Dudley had come home, so that Harry could sneak back into the house again, and pick the lock on the cupboard door to retrieve his most important things?
 And then, fly somehow to London or somewhere else under his cloak?
 But where could he hide safely and recover?
 How?
 He was in no condition for a journey like this; hurt, exhausted, weak from hunger and thirst.
 On top of that he couldn't speak properly, only croak like Trevor.
 Fuck.

 His future looked darker than the inkiest black, more dreadful than Snape's robes, eyes and hair.
 Harry didn't want this life that was no real life anymore.
 Lost in the mire of hopelessness and pain, the young raven sat on the swing, staring into nothing as the crickets started their evening concert in the burned yellow grass of the darkening play park.

-AN1: Garrick Avery.
-In canon, there are two men with this surname; both are Death Eaters, probably father and son or uncle and nephew.
+AN concerning Avery: In canon, there are two men with this surname; both are Death Eaters, probably father and son or uncle and nephew.
 I gave the younger Avery, of the same age as Snape (= Marauder Era, they went to Hogwarts together), the name Garrick.
 It could mean spear-ruler, a strong name for a warrior or from Old French: A place covered by oaks.
-I felt Garrick fit well with Avery, a surname which also has roots in Old or Middle English and Old French, like Alfred, aelf, meaning elf, and raed, meaning counsel, like in modern German Rat, a city council.
+I felt Garrick fit well with Avery, a surname which also has roots in Old or Middle English and Old French, like Alfred, aelf, meaning elf, and raed, meaning counsel, like in modern German Rat, a city council, or Rat = good advice.
 I really didn't know the information about Olivander from Pottermore when I wrote this first chapter in 2011, so it's pure coincidence that Mr Olivander's first name is also Garrick!